networktocode/jdiff/README.md

 ### exact_match

-Check type `exact_match` is concerned about the value of the elements within the data structure.
-The key/values should match between the reference and comparison values.
+Check type `exact_match` is concerned with the value of the elements within the data structure.
+The key-value pairs should match between the reference and comparison data.
 A diff is generated between the two data sets.

-As some outputs might be too verbose or include fields that constantly change (i.e. interface counter), it is possible to exclude a portion of data traversed by JMESPath by defining a list of keys that we want to exclude.
+As some outputs might be too verbose or include fields that constantly change (e.g. interface counter), it is possible to exclude a portion of data traversed by JMESPath by defining a keys exclusion list.

 | Przemek: `extract_data_from_json` is used without prior introduction.
 At this stage I'm not sure where this comes from, what it does, and what arguments does it accept.